rage/programming-23/data/part-2/1-programming_terminology.md

 ## Block

 A _Block_ is a group of consecutive statements that are at the same level in the structure of the program.
-For example, the block of a conditional statement contains those statements which are executed only if the conditional expression is true.
+For example, the block of a conditional statement contains those statements which are executed only if the condition is true.

 ```python
 if age > 17: